Chayank-S/Internship-2021-Chayank/slackedit.md

 -   Fishbone diagram, also known as Ishikawa or cause and effect diagram is one of the classic tools for RCA.
 -   Five whys is another popular tool for RCA, also known as Gemba Gembustu.
 -   A flowchart is mapping the process steps through different sections or departments that could be helpful to identify defects source location.
 -   Pareto chart is usually performed during brainstorming sessions to prioritize the given possible cause of the adverse event.
-Pareto principle is twenty percent of causes results in eighty percent of effects.
 -   Scatter diagram is another displaying tool that facilitates localizing relations by representing numerical variables on graphs.